frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/erpnext_integration/event_streaming.md

  <!-- add-breadcrumbs -->
 # Event Streaming

+> Introduced in Version 13
 Event Streaming enables inter site communications between two ore more sites.

 From version 13, you can **subscribe** to Document Types and **stream** Documents between different sites.

-For Example: If you have 4-5 companies hosted on different sites, one among them is the main site where you want to do ledger posting and other sites, where the Sales Invoices are generated.
-You could use Event Streaming in this case.
-For this, your child company sites can subscribe to the main company site for Item, Customer and Supplier Document Types and the main company can subscribe to the child companies for Sales Invoices.
+For Example: Consider you have more than one Company hosted on different sites, one among them is the main site where you want to do ledger posting and on other sites, the Sales Invoices are generated.
+You can use Event Streaming in this case.
+For this, your child company sites can subscribe to the main company site for Item, Customer, and Supplier Document Types.
+The main Company in turn can subscribe to the child companies for Sales Invoices.

 To access Event Streaming, go to:
 > Home > Integrations > Event Streaming

 ## 1. Prerequisites
-Before creating an Event Producer, one same user needs to be created on both the sites which will be used to access the site and will act as an Event Subsciber.
-Make sure the user has the necessary permissions for creation, updation and deletion of the subscribed doctypes.
+Before creating an Event Producer, a common user needs to be created on both the sites which will be used to access the site and will act as an Event Subscriber.
+Make sure the user has the necessary permissions for creation, updation, and deletion of the subscribed DocTypes.

 ## 2. How to set up Event Streaming